Interested in other areas of Sightsavers? Visit Sightsavers.org

 The vast majority of people with disabilities live in low and middle income countries, and more than half are women.
 Many are denied access to basic human rights like education, health care, employment and political participation.
 We urgently need to change this, so everyone has the chance to earn, learn and thrive.

-Equal World is a disability rights campaign run by Sightsavers.
+Sightsavers runs disability rights campaigns globally, regionally and nationally.
 While Sightsavers’ inclusive development programmes support people with disabilities to claim their rights and challenge discrimination, our campaigning calls for long-term policy change so people’s human rights are upheld around the globe.

 Why do we campaign?
 Because we know a more fair and just world is possible.
 And if we work together, we can make it a reality.